 This course introduces movement concepts for the beginning-level student in one particular form of dance.
 The style being offered will vary each semester and may include forms such as contact improvisation, jazz dance, world dance or tap dance.
 The specific classes will be determined at the beginning of each academic year.
 The course involves intensive movement participation; however, there is no stress placed on public performance.
 No prior experience is necessary.
 No prerequisite.
 This course is offered every year.

-This course's focus is on modern dance technique for the beginning-level student.
-During the semester, self-expression through movement will be explored through exercises emphasizing the basic concepts of breath, mobilizing weight, and improvisation.
+This course focuses on modern dance technique for the beginning-level student.
+Artistic self-expression of movement will be explored through exercises emphasizing the basic concepts of breath, mobilizing weight, and improvisation.
 The course involves intensive movement participation; however, there is no stress placed on public performance.
 No prior experience is necessary.
 No prerequisite.
+Generally offered every year.

-Intermediate Modern Technique furthers the work of the beginning-level course with increased application of movement principles established by creative artists and teachers from the American and European contemporary dance tradition.
-Movement fundamentals from other broad-based techniques and body therapies are also included.
-No prerequisite; however, permission of the instructor may be necessary if the student has no prior experience.
+This course furthers the work of the beginning-level course with increased application of movement principles established by creative artists and teachers from the American and European contemporary dance tradition.
+Movement fundamentals from other broad-based techniques and somatic principles also are included.
+Permission of instructor required.
+No prerequisite.
 This course is offered every semester.

-Intermediate Ballet Technique furthers the work of the beginning-level course with a more in-depth application of the ballet vocabulary and style.
+This course furthers the work of the beginning-level course with a more in-depth application of the ballet vocabulary and style.
 Prerequisite: DANC 109 or equivalent or permission of instructor.
-This course is offered every semester.
+This course is usually offered every semester.

 This course covers the basic concepts and skills necessary for reading and writing Labanotation, a system for recording movement in symbolic form.
 Studio work will emphasize re-creating and performing dances from written scores in addition to the theoretical analysis of movement.
 Class requirements may fulfill Dance Notation Bureau standards for certification in Beginning Labanotation.
-This course is generally offered every other year.
+No prerequisite.
+Generally offered every other year.